CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Multi-player Games

- - Only the moving player, and the hazard player drawing cards based on his movement, may take advantage of drawing cards, including cards drawn for events like The Nazgul are Abroad and From the Pits of Angband.
+ - Only the moving player, and the hazard player drawing cards based on his movement, may take advantage of drawing cards, including cards drawn for events like _The Nazgul are Abroad_ and _From the Pits of Angband_.
 These two players are also the only ones who may discard a card at the end of the turn.
  - All players reset their hand size when any turn or movement/hazard phase ends.
- - In multi-player games the following hazards count as 1/2 a creature: hazards that can be played as events or creatures, Ahunt Dragon manifestations, and At Home Dragon manifestations.
+ - In multi-player games the following hazards count as 1/2 a creature: hazards that can be played as events or creatures, _Ahunt_ Dragon manifestations, and _At Home_ Dragon manifestations.
 Agents in a Wizard deck also count as 1/2 creatures.
- - You may only play The Lidless Eye if none of your opponents are Ringwraiths.
+ - You may only play _The Lidless Eye_ if none of your opponents are Ringwraiths.
- - Twilight may only be played by the moving player and the hazard player.
-As an exception, a player who's own environment will be discarded by an environment may play Twilight to cancel that environment.
+ - _Twilight_ may only be played by the moving player and the hazard player.
+As an exception, a player who's own environment will be discarded by an environment may play _Twilight_ to cancel that environment.
- - For Spying out the Land and Here is a Snake, each hazard player shows hazards immediately before he draws and/or plays hazards, and then can only play those hazards.
+ - For _Spying out the Land_ and _Here is a Snake_, each hazard player shows hazards immediately before he draws and/or plays hazards, and then can only play those hazards.
 Players who are not playing hazards are not required to show hazards.
  - Actions taken during the movement/hazard phase, against a specific player, must be done against the moving player.

 ### -= NNN =-